tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/开通服务_intl.md

 [//]: # (chinagitpath:XXXXX)

-## Running Scenarios
+## Service Activation
-This document describes how to activate Tcaplus for your added game.
+This document describes how to activate Tcaplus after the game is added.

 ##  Prerequisites
 You have activated TcaplusDB and added the game.
-To add a game, see [Add Game](https://cloud.tencent.com/document/product/596/10707).
+To add a game, see [Game Registration](https://cloud.tencent.com/document/product/596/10707).

 ## Procedure